cfinlay/one-handed-typing/Windows/README.md

 installation software for Windows, so that you can remap the foot switch to whatever you like.

-I'd like to hear if you use any of this software on a Windows machine, and we'll update this README for others.
+I'd like to hear from you if you use any of this software on a Windows machine, and we'll update this README for others.